BEGIN DATE and END DATE: (all semesters)

 HYBRID (BLENDED) COURSE SCHEDULING:

-Hybrid courses blend online instruction with required or scheduled in-person contact, including examinations, laboratories, etc. At least 50% of the class is delivered
+Hybrid courses blend online instruction with required or scheduled in-person contact, including examinations, laboratories, etc. At least 50% or more of the class is delivered

 through online instruction.
 Proctored examinations, texts, reading lists, and/or other materials will be noted in the Schedule of Courses.
 Hybrid courses with on-campus meetings are classified